 There are some cult-favorite beauty products that claim to be one-shade-fits-all, but are they really?
 What one shade of lipstick or powder looks like on one complexion surely can't look as flattering on another person, right?
 Enter Smashbox O-Glow.
-With a slew of positive reviews on Sephora, this product appears to be a true game changer in the world of universal beauty products.
+This product appears to be a true game changer in the world of universal beauty products.

 The thing with O-Glow is that it reacts with your body's pH to adjust to just the right color—supposedly the shade that you would naturally blush without the help of makeup—right before your eyes.
 It works on the lightest and darkest of skin tones, so really any complexion can benefit from the seemingly cosmetic sorcery.
 But since we were a bit skeptical of how the intuitive, chemistry-reacting gel would look on our own complexions, we decided to put it to the test and boy, were we impressed.

 The verdict: "I was extremely impressed with O-Glow.
 I'm usually not one for self-adjusting products—BB creams always turn out too light or orange on me and lip colors too pink.
 But the color of this blush was quite flattering and surprisingly buildable.
 If you use a small amount, you can get a very light, diffused flush, but you can also layer it on to get a more vibrant pink.
 It blends effortlessly, which probably has to do with the silky, primer-like texture.
 My tip is to apply it one cheek at a time, going straight from finger to cheek.